Skip to content

 Your duty period is based on the scheduled flying within that duty period.

 Duty period labels on an HI3 are NR, MR, LR, and XL for International.
-You will reference the JCBA 14.D chart for all duty day legalities to determine if your assignments are legal, your max scheduled duty day, and your actual max duty day in operations.
+You will reference the CBA 14.D chart for all duty day legalities to determine if your assignments are legal, your max scheduled duty day, and your actual max duty day in operations.
 To calculate when you go illegal you will use your standby report time.

 Standby Duty Limitations